-My scholarly activity circles around the book-length project I am preparing, Making Maps: Mixed Methods and Everyday Criticism.
+My scholarly activity circles around the book-length project I am preparing, Making Maps: Literature and Space with Everyday Criticism.
 In it, I argue for the possibilities of a mixed methods approach in widening opportunities for the digital humanities.
 I then use this methodology to iteratively read and geographically analyze novels of the 20th and 21st centuries.

 Courses I teach emphasize process- and project-based learning, typically with students workshopping projects over the course of the term.
 Classes feature discussions on (American) novels and introduce students to digital tools (such as NYWalker) with which they can enhance their reading.